ava-labs/avalanche-network-runner/README.md

 Note that the above command will run until you stop it with `CTRL + C`.
 You should run further commands in a separate terminal.

-_Note: If you set the environment variables `AVALANCHEGO_EXEC_PATH` and `AVALANCHEGO_PLUGIN_PATH` previously to launching the server, they will be considered as default, and, used when the control command params are not provided._
+_Note: If the environment variables `AVALANCHEGO_EXEC_PATH` and `AVALANCHEGO_PLUGIN_PATH` are set, they will be used when starting networks and creating blockchains if no command line flags are passed.

 To ping the server: